Resilient Recycler: Are products labeled as "compostable" really better for the environment?

-Certified organic farms heavily depend on compost, in lieu of synthetic fertilizers, to grow their cops.
+Certified organic farms heavily depend on compost, in lieu of synthetic fertilizers, to grow their crops.
 USDA organic certification requirements prohibit the use of compost that included any type of compostable packaging or products in its source materials.
 Use of compostable products reduces the supply of compost that meets this requirement, making it more difficult and expensive for organic farmers to maintain USDA organic certification.

 7. "Compostable" plastic packaging does not degrade, especially in marine environments.

 About 10% of the world's plastic ends up in oceans.
 Much like traditional plastics made from fossil fuels, compostable plastic will not degrade or decompose in marine environments.
 Instead, those products will further contribute to oceanic plastic pollution.

 If not compostable products, what is the solution to create less packaging and product waste?

 Many of the compostable products on the market today are designed to be used only once and disposed of.
 Consider reusable alternatives to single-use products even if they're labeled as recyclable or compostable.
 Remember, composting food scraps and organic debris is a great way to divert waste from the landfill and recycled nutrients back into the soil, but products labeled as "compostable" can cause a number of problems for composting facilities and the environment.